royaloakonshore/simplified/docs/00-product-requirements.md

         *   **Lead Time Management:** The `leadTimeDays` field should be prominently displayed and editable in this module (not in the main inventory table).
     *   **Inventory Transactions:** Record purchases, sales, adjustments (including automated deductions for production). **[Implemented, though UI for manual adjustments may need refinement]**
     *   **Stock Alerts:**
-        *   System generates alerts when calculated stock level falls below Minimum Stock Level or Reorder Level. **[PENDING]**
+        *   System generates alerts when calculated stock level falls below Minimum Stock Level or Reorder Level. **[Backend logic implemented - fixed critical getReplenishmentAlerts procedure with proper company scoping and JavaScript filtering instead of invalid Prisma field comparisons]**
         *   Negative Stock: If production consumes more raw material than available, record the negative transaction but *do not* block the process.
 Generate a "Negative Stock Alert". **[Implemented logic for negative transactions, alert display PENDING]**
         *   Display alerts prominently (e.g., on dashboard, item pages). **[PENDING]**
     *   **Bill of Materials (BOM):**